rob-janssen/Timesheet-application/README.md

 In my 'journey' as a full-stack developer this is the perfect exercise to make it a lot easier for myself.

 The frontend is a React/Typescript app.
-The backend is a Typescript backend API based on GraphQL.
+The backend is a Typescript backend API based on GraphQL with a MongoDB database.